Untitled

 Course Description

-This course is the study of the ecology and life histories of common animal species and their habitats.
-The underlying scientific and technical principles will be examined as they relate to wildlife conservation efforts by federal, state, and private agencies.
+Through field trips and/or individual field work, students examine the ecology and life histories of common animal species and their habitats.
+The underlying scientific and technical principles are examined as they relate to wildlife conservation efforts by federal, state, and private agencies.
 This course places special emphasis on Vermont's wildlife.

 Essential Objectives